cicerocamargo/CombineIntro/README.md

 OK.
 Ready?
 Let's move on.

-## It all comes down asynchronous events
+## It all comes down to asynchronous events

 Object-Oriented software is about objects sending messages (or *events*) to each other and updating their state correctly upon the reception of the events that they implement or are interested in.